 Your colony works hard to gather resources and build up food stores.
 Any intrusion can be a threat to their survival (you were planning to take some their honey, weren’t you?) and generate a defensive response.

-Once a threat is perceived, bees send out alarm pheromones, chemical substances that alert other bees to the threat.
+Once a threat is perceived, bees emit alarm pheromones, chemical substances that alert other bees to the threat.

 If a honey bee stings, a pheromone not only signals the other bees to be on alert but attracts them to the location of the sting.
 One sting can to turn into many in short order as the colony rallies to the defense.